vmleon/oci-multiplayer-old/livelabs/devops/clean/clean.md

     ```

 5. When the Terraform `destroy` finishes successfully.
+It might take up to 3 minutes.

   ![DevOps Destroy](./images/tf-devops-destroy.png)